The Reluctant Cowgirl

 Kids are smart.
 We want them to know that their character matters more to us than an outward performance.

-3. Find Healthy Friendships as a Parent6 Ways to Break Free of Parenting from Guilt
+3. Find Healthy Friendships as a Parent

 In order to parent from a point of strength and not guilt, you need to have a good support team in your life.
 Make time to enjoy and develop healthy relationships in your life.
 Find friends (or family) who are encouraging of you, think you are wonderful and who can be honest with you.